 How does it feel to be a psychic junkie?

 The truth is, psychic junkies are often experiencing huge emotional pain, and are stuck in a powerless kind of limbo, feeling absolutely unable to move forwards.
-Or they are lost and wandering in life, uncertain as to what the next step should be… or even what it is they actually want, apart from vague murmurings of a desire for happiness and contentment.
-They want to feel better, sooner rather than later, and right now if possible; they want answers that often cannot be given; they are afraid of the future (the unknown), and believe that it is the past that holds the true secret to their happiness; they are experiencing the raw pain of rejection, with unanswered questions and unresolved issues holding them prisoner; they are repeatedly telling themselves stories that are edited and distorted, leaving them confused and frustrated… and unable to see or feel anything other than what is running on a loop, through their heart and mind.
-Some, or all of this, sometimes leads the psychic junkie to spend excessive amounts of time on internet forums, where they may find themselves joining forces with others who have become junkies, or expose themselves to the outpourings of other junkies… becoming more deeply entrenched, and more unsettled.
+Or, they are lost and wandering in life, uncertain as to what the next step should be… or even what it is they actually want, apart from vague murmurings of a desire for happiness and contentment.
+They want to feel better, sooner rather than later, and right now if possible; they want answers that often cannot be given; they are afraid of the future (the unknown), and believe that it is the past that holds the true secret to their happiness; they are experiencing the raw pain of rejection, with unanswered questions and unresolved issues holding them prisoner; they are repeatedly telling themselves stories that are edited and distorted, leaving them confused and frustrated… and unable to see or feel anything other than what is running through their mind and heart, on a continuous loop.
+Some, or all of this, sometimes leads the psychic junkie to spend excessive amounts of time on internet forums, where they may find themselves joining forces with others who have become junkies, or expose themselves to the outpourings of other junkies – all the while becoming more deeply entrenched, and more unsettled.

 How does a psychic junkie begin to break the cycle?